shervinea/cheatsheet-translation/ru/cs-230-convolutional-neural-networks.md

 **70. Remark: when pc=0, then the network does not detect any object.
 In that case, the corresponding predictions bx,...,cp have to be ignored.**

-&#10230; Remark: when pc=0, then the network does not detect any object.
+&#10230; Примечание: when pc=0, then the network does not detect any object.
 In that case, the corresponding predictions bx,...,cp have to be ignored.

 <br>